ZigmaF/Crypto-price-cli/README.md

 ```/path/to/script/./cryptoGetPrice.sh```

 ## 🤖 Make script run for every new shell
-- Paste the following into ~/.bashrc:
+- Paste the following into the file ~/.zshrc:
 ```~/path/to/script/./cryptoGetPrice.sh```
-- Note if you are using another shell, for instance oh my zsh, the file would be ~/.zshrc.
+- Note if you are using another shell, for instance bash, the file would be ~/.bashrc.

 ## 👩🏽‍💻 Examples
 - Will ask you to type a name of cryptocurrency and returns the price of it: